zachpino/comm-workshop-s18/week06/money.md

 [Download the dataset](money.js) if it is hard to copy and paste.

 This object should be pasted near the top of your code, at least above the `d3.text()` call to the Census API.
-We can gain access to this new data by typing in this syntax `money.1707`.
+We can gain access to this new data by using the syntax `money.1707`.

 -----